Overview

 every workflow into an asset contract.

-The deploying operator owns each capability instance and assigns the role holders or participants for that workflow.
-Identity, claim topics, and trusted issuers are defined in the [claims and identity model](/docs/architecture/concepts/claims-and-identity).
+When you deploy a capability, you assign the role holders or participants for that workflow.
+Claim topics and trusted issuers are defined in the [claims and identity model](/docs/architecture/concepts/claims-and-identity).
 Asset rules are defined in the [asset policy model](/docs/architecture/concepts/asset-policy).

 ## How capabilities fit [#how-capabilities-fit]

-Capabilities sit beside the asset-contract layer or a non-token workflow subject.
-Each capability instance is deployed through a factory and keeps its own on-chain state, so one settlement flow or price feed does not share state with another instance.
-DALP routes execution through platform services where an API, CLI, or Console workflow is available, while the capability contract enforces the workflow state on-chain.
+Each deployed capability sits beside the asset-contract layer or a non-token workflow subject.
+A factory deploys a dedicated contract instance that keeps its own on-chain state, so one settlement flow or price feed does not share state with another.
+You interact with them through the API, CLI, or Console; each contract enforces workflow state on-chain.

 <Mermaid